roesel/elliptec/README.md

 * basic movement
 * getting information about the device
 * getting information about individual motors
+* ability to control multiple devices on one controller via a bus module

+What needs improvements:
+* documentation

 What is missing:
-* documentation
-* ability to control multiple devices on one controller via a bus module
 * safety (no library performed bounds checks etc)
 * consistency (across methods, devices, returns, ...)
 * automated discovery of devices